Oil, gas, nuclear and coal are misunderstood and undervalued

 Energy markets are understood by separating politics from physical reality.

-Energy remains structurally under-owned in global portfolios, despite being essential to the economy for the foreseeable future.
+Energy remains structurally under-owned in portfolios, despite being essential to the economy for the foreseeable future.
 Years of ESG pressure and policy uncertainty have slowed investment and limited supply growth.
 When ownership is this low, even small changes can lead to significant price shifts.

 Sentiment reinforces this opportunity: Oil, gas, and coal are hated and often viewed as sunset industries, priced as if demand is on the verge of collapse.